 The answer of the case law is Yes.
 Indeed, in a decision J4 / 91, the legal division states:

 According to the general opinion, Rule 85 (1) EPC is applicable by analogy in such a case, which is indeed correct, although, if it is strictly in the letter, it can not be applied in this way. occurrence: a #8220; expiration & #8221; can not constitute a #8220; delay & #8221; likely to be #8217; be extended to #8221;

 So, if an application was filed on 03/03/07, then:

-Attention nevertheless: the fact to use the R134 (1) EPC (and therefore pay without surcharge a little later) does not mean that the deadline is changed
+Attention nonetheless: the fact of #8217; R134 (1) EPC (and therefore pay without surcharge a bit later) does not mean that the deadline is changed

-In the case of the payment period of 6 months with surcharge, the situation is not quite the same since the R134 (1) EPC explicitly provides for extension.
+In the case of the payment period of 6 months with surcharge, the situation is not exactly identical since the R134 (1) EPC explicitly provides for extension.

 Section 1.3.
 Early payment

 It is possible to pay this tax in advance, however this payment can not be validly made more than 3 months in advance (R51 (1) EPC).

 If the payment is made shortly before these 3 months (in practice 1 month before these 3 months), EPO may decide not to refund the tax and to consider the payment made on the first day of these 3 months (AX 5.2.4 Guidelines).